fdzgallen/MemPhaseFlow/README.md

 # MembraneFlow2D

- > Please cite as: Gallen, A. F., Castro, M., & Hernandez-Machado (2021).
+ > Please cite as: Gallen, A. F., Castro, M., & Hernandez-Machado, A. (2021).
 Red Blood Cells in low Reynolds number flow: a vorticity-basedcharacterization of shapes in two dimensions.
 Soft Matter, pre-print.

  > https://doi.org/